s0duku/issues/wavlink/WL-WN579X3-A_RCE.md

 A remote attacker can execute arbitrary code by sending  a crafted POST request to /cgi-bin/adm.cgi.

-## How it start
+## Intro

 When I was trying to analyze CVE-2020-10971，I downloaded the newest WL-WN579X3-A firmware posted on the official website of Wavlink.

 Firmware: https://www.wavlink.com/en_us/firmware/details/3a4d65ad3d.html

-After I checked all the code branches, I couldn't find the CVE-2020-10971, then I find a more old version firmware on the internet, I do notice that there was a RCE problem at adm.cgi correspond to https://james-clee.com/2020/04/18/multiple-wavlink-vulnerabilities/ saying.
+After I checked all the code branches, I couldn't find the CVE-2020-10971, then I find a more old version firmware on the internet, I do notice that there was a RCE problem at adm.cgi correspond to https://james-clee.com/2020/04/18/multiple-wavlink-vulnerabilities/ .

 ![](https://github.com/s0duku/issues/blob/main/wavlink/WL-WN579X3-A_RCE/5.png?raw=true)